 In 2019 I completed my PhD studies on microplastic pathways in marine pelagic systems at the National University of Ireland, Galway under supervision of Prof. Peter Croot and Dr. Tom Doyle.

 For me it is particularly important to make my research findings accessible and understandable not only to the academic society via peer reviewed publishing but also through outreach activities for society.

-Other Projects and MembershipsSave Our Seas Project: Microplastic a Macro-Disaster: A threat to the Largest Fish of our Seas?
+Other Projects and MembershipsSave Our Seas Project: Microplastic a Macro-Disaster: A threat to the Largest Fishes of our Seas?

-Chair of EuroMarine Early Career Researcher network OYSTER
+Member and former chair of EuroMarine Early Career Researcher network OYSTER

 Save Our Seas Project Leader (Funded by Keystone Grant 2019)